knot.mcp

 Parameters:

-• query (string): Search query
+• query (str): Search query

 • max_results (int, optional): Maximum results to return (default: 10)